-Assessments include science inquiry (experiments, investigations, evaluation and analysis) (30%), tests (30%) and examinations (40%).
+Assessments include a science inquiry portfolio for each unit (20%), tests (40%), examinations (40%).
+This information is taken from the proposed 2025 Physics syllabus as set by SCSA.

-- Good linguistic and comprehension skills;

-- Able to apply and evaluate scientific knowledge;

-- Able to interpret and analyse data;

-- Good mathematical skills;

-- Self-disciplined, motivated and well-organised.
+- · Good linguistic and comprehension skills; - Able to apply and evaluate scientific knowledge; - Able to interpret and analyse data; - Good mathematical skills; - · Self-disciplined, motivated and well-organised.